dolmagrg123/my_banking_app/README.md

 ![Image](images/ec2.png)

-### <u>This steps helps to install and run Jenkins on the EC2 server.
-We can use this steps in the future when we want to deploy our application using Jenkins.</u>
+4. ### <u>Creating an admin user helps us to login every time we want to use Jenkins in the future.</u>

-4. To login to jenkins use the publicIPv4 address of the EC2 where you installed jenkins and paste it in the browser with port 8080.
+To login to jenkins use the publicIPv4 address of the EC2 where you installed jenkins and paste it in the browser with port 8080.

 	a.
 Enter initial admin password : you can find the password in /var/jenkins_home/secrets/